Imashish-45/Yes-bank-stock-closing-price-prediction/README.md

 Objective:

 The objective of this project is to predict the stock’s closing price of the month.
 Discussion of Yes Bank Dataset will involve various steps such as:
-Loading the data into data frame
+Loading the data into data frame,
-Cleaning the data
+Cleaning the data,
-Extracting statistics from the dataset
+Extracting statistics from the dataset,
-Exploratory analysis and visualizations
+Exploratory analysis and visualizations,
-Train Test Split
+Train Test Split,
-Linear Regression
+Linear Regression,
-Lasso Regression
+Lasso Regression,
-Ridge Regression
+Ridge Regression,
-XGBoost Regression
+XGBoost Regression,